-Understanding slot volatility is essential if one wishes to evaluate the level of risk inherent to playing different online slots.
+Understanding slot volatility is essential if one wishes to evaluate the level of risk inherent in playing different online slots.
 Knowing how volatile a given slot release is can help you determine whether it is suitable for your budget and playing style.

 Standard Deviation, Variance, and Volatility